-President Cleveland and Cabinet Strongly Opposed to It.
+President Cleveland and Cabinet Strongly

+Opposed to It.
 WASHINGTON, March 5 .- The President and his Cabinet are undoubtedly opposed to the present recognition of belligerency of the Cuban insurgents and to any declaration concerning their independence as embodied in recent Congressional resolutions.
 The following is not an official statement, but it is known from careful inquiry that it accurately represents the administration's views in the matter.

-While the President and members of the Cabinet personally feel the sympathy common to all Americans with these Cubans who are contending for self-government, they feel that in their official action they should not depart from the well-settled principles which were followed by former Presidents and Secretaries of State during prior insurrections in Cuba.
-These were clearly set forth by General Grant in his message of 1875, in which he dealt with the question of the recognition of Cuban independence and also with that of the recognition of helligerency.
+While the President and members of the Cabinet personally feel the sympathy common to all Americans with those Cubans who are contending for self-government, they feel that in their official action they should not depart from the well-settled principles which were followed by force Persident Arrival and unable to do any work.
+He had served five years with the Ninth United States Infantry in many a desperate fight with the Indians in Arizona and other frontier states and had won an enviable record.
+In the fleror conflict when Geronimo, the famous chief of the Apaches, was captured.
+Mr. Fleugauf was among the brave soldiers who forgetful of every While the President and members of which were followed by former Presidents and Secretaries of State during prior insurrections in Cuba.
+These were clearly set forth by General Grant in his message of 1875, in which he dealt with the question of the rec-ognition of Cuban independence and also with that of the recognition of belligerency.